Mercury-Language/mercury/samples/README.md

   specification language Z.

 * [solver_types](solver_types) -- This directory contains an example solver
-  type implementation and some sample applications.
+  type implementation, and some sample applications.

-* [lazy_list](lazy_list) -- This directory contains an example of how the `lazy` module in the standard library can be used to implement lazy data structures, in this case a lazy list.
+* [lazy_list](lazy_list) -- This directory contains an example of how the `lazy` module in the standard library can be used to implement a lazy data structure, in this case a lazy list.